MarkUlmer/openmediavault-docs/administration/services/rsync.rst

 		username@10.10.0.12:/srv/dev-disk-by-label-VOLUME1/Documents

 .. warning::
-	When the RSync task is configured using ssh with PKA, the script that runs the jobs is non-interactive, this means there cannot be neither a passphrase for the private key nor a login password.
+	When the RSync task is configured using ssh with public-key authentication, the script that runs the jobs is non-interactive, this means there cannot be neither a passphrase for the private key nor a login password.
 Make sure your private key is not created with a password (in case is imported).
-Also make sure the remote server can accept PKA and not enforce password login.
+Also make sure the remote server can accept public-key authentication and not enforce password login.

 **Authentication (remote)**